huggeri/makeloginapp/README.md

 # makeloginapp
-GH extension for making login-string with flexible setings
+GH extension for making login-string with flexible settings